SeivaDArve/DRYa/README.md

 For the enthusiastic programmer: Iron man (from the Marvel comics) was a programmer.
 Where the Iron Suit was like Termux (a dedicated command line, programmed to recognize voice and user input to extend the user habilities)

+## drya-fast-tg-sys-vars
+This text is something you can find on DRYa scripts (Fast Toggle System for Variables from DRYa)

+Some software options are ready to use only in the backend.
+When frontend menus are not ready to use and to toggle settings, then the fastest way to toggle configs is to set the varible of a specific config in several lines (as many lines as the options there are for such variable).
+The last line is again the same variable beeing set and overwritting all previous lines of the same variable beeing set.

+The text editor Vim has an hotkey to swap 2 text lines.
+Put the cursor on the line you want to move and delete it with hotkey `dd`.
+The past it imediatly on the line bolow with 'p'.
+In case you want to past in the previous line instead on the next line, press 'P' instead of 'p'

+Exemple (bash): Setting the same var 2x (the last time, overwrites all the orevious):
+    v_variable="Tree"
+    v_variable="Cat"
+    echo "Variable contains: $v_variable"

+    Result: "Variable contains: Cat"

+## For the next Dev
+How to read DRYa/Seiva Syntax

+f_function_names                       (Helps A LOT to read code. gives the starting common pattern f_ and helps distinguish from v_ variables) v_variable_names                       (instead all Caps variables, as default for $BASH) c_variables_of_text_but_for_ansi_codes (usually containing backspaces already)

 ## Brainstorming
 Do you have config files that you keep installing/removing/installing/removing?